 A person’s surname is usually passed down from the father, but this isn’t always the case.

 A child may receive their mother’s surname as a result of maybe illegitimacy, for example.
-Sometimes people have a combination of names which is separated by a hyphen.
+Sometimes people have a combination of names that are separated by a hyphen.

-This is referred to as double surname or double-barrelled.
+This is referred to as a double surname or double-barrelled.